 Alternatives to Surfshark

-Here is a short list of high-quality alternatives to Surfshark.
-Click the links to check out their reviews or grab the NordVPN discount coupon for the best savings.
-Additionally, these VPNs have a 30-day money-back guarantee.
+While I think Surfshark is a great VPN, you may want to investigate one or more of these leading alternatives.
+Click the links to read their reviews or grab the NordVPN discount coupon for the best savings.
+Additionally, each of these VPNs has a 30-day money-back guarantee.

-You can also check out our guide on the top VPN Services for other recommendations.
-In comparison to other VPNs, Surfshark usually does pretty well.
+You can also check out our guide to the top VPN Services for other recommendations.
+In comparison to other VPNs, Surfshark usually does very well.
 Here are our Surfshark VPN comparisons:

 If you have used Surfshark VPN, feel free to leave your own review below (good or bad) to help others decide.